techmindful/hideout/README.md

 Hideout is a private chat service.

-See [hosting.md](https://github.com/techmindful/hideout/blob/main/hosting.md) for hosting Hideout, [building.md](https://github.com/techmindful/hideout/blob/main/building.md) for building Hideout from source and developing Hideout.
+See [hosting.md](https://github.com/techmindful/hideout/blob/main/hosting.md) for hosting Hideout.
+See [CONTRIBUTING.md](https://github.com/techmindful/hideout/blob/main/CONTRIBUTING.md) for the contribution guideline.
+See [building.md](https://github.com/techmindful/hideout/blob/main/building.md) for building Hideout from source and developing Hideout.

 The text below explains what Hideout is about.